-As Putin looks East, China and Russia sign $400-billion gas deal
+As Putin looks east, China and Russia sign $400-billion gas deal

 The agreement came in time for a major economic summit in St. Petersburg starting Thursday.
 About a dozen chief executives and chairmen of major U.S. and European firms have withdrawn from the forum over the Ukraine crisis.

-Putin loyalist and senior parliamentarian Alexei Pushkov, who was included on a U.S. list people placed under sanctions imposed after the crisis in Ukraine, said the gas deal showed Russia could not be isolated.
+Putin loyalist and senior parliamentarian Alexei Pushkov, who was included on a U.S. list of sanctions imposed in the wake of the crisis in Ukraine, said the gas deal showed Russia could not be isolated.

 "B. Obama should abandon the policy of isolating Russia: it will not work," he tweeted, referring to U.S. President Barack Obama, who has pushed for greater Western punishment of Russia.